 Comfort your boyfriend while he is going through a divorce.

 They say no one really wins in a divorce.
 Both parties are bound to be hurt, and everyone involved is damaged to some extent.
 Emotions are running high, and in most cases, even the memories of the relationship are in tatters.
 When it comes to conversations, listening, rather that talking is more helpful.
-Sometimes, when no words are necessary, a long hug, or simply holding his had speaks volumes.
+Sometimes, when no words are necessary, a long hug, or simply holding he had speaks volumes.
 As much of a cliché as it sounds, just be there for him, for whatever he needs.
 This is a stressful and painful time, especially if your boyfriend has kids with his ex-wife.

 - Be there as to support him every step of the way, but don't become his therapist.
 That could be toxic to your relationship.
 Be careful, though, not to appear too demanding, especially if he has kids.
 It will just add to his stress.
 If this relationship was partly or the entire cause for the divorce, keep a low profile in public.
 You will both be under some scrutiny by friends and family.
-People will judge you, and it will be very difficult to win over the children, for in their eyes, you will be the "home-wrecker".
+People will judge you, and it will be very difficult to win over the children, for, in their eyes, you will be the "home-wrecker".
 If this is the case, be prepared for a rough ride.

 - If you came into the picture when the divorce was already in progress, it's an entirely different case.
-If you take your time, and show compassion, hopefully you'll end up with a really good relationship with his kids, and maybe even his ex-wife, because technically, you didn't poach anyone's husband.
+If you take your time and show compassion, hopefully, you'll end up with a really good relationship with his kids, and maybe even his ex-wife, because technically, you didn't poach anyone's husband.

 - You can comfort him by doing something relaxing or fun just to steer away from all the stress of divorce proceedings.
-Surprise him with a massage treat for two, or give him a massage yourself with scented oils, soothing music and candles.
+Surprise him with a massage treat for two, or give him a massage yourself with scented oils, soothing music, and candles.
 Simple things like cooking his favorite dish and watching movies while snuggling together can be very comforting for your man.

 - When it comes to serious legal matters; these are his to sort out.
 You can, however, refer lawyer friends that can help him with the case.
 Overall, it is important to give him the both the attention and distraction he needs to boost his confidence and keep his sanity, especially during a very chaotic divorce scenario.